-- 2 pounds fresh chestnuts, shelled
+2 pounds fresh chestnuts, shelled

-- 2 1/2 cups water
+2 1/2 cups water

-- 1 teaspoon vanilla
+1 teaspoon vanilla

 Place the chestnuts in a large pan with just enough water to cover them.
 Bring the water to a boil and cook the chestnuts for 10 minutes.

 Using a clean dish towel (some people prefer to use their fingers), rub the thin skin off the cooked chestnuts.
-Be careful they will be a little warm, but that's how they need to be to remove the skin quickly.
+Be careful as they might be hot, but right after they've been boiled is when removing the skin is the easiest.

-Pour the candied chestnuts, along with the syrup into a large container, and loosely cover it.
+Pour the candied chestnuts along with the syrup into a large container and loosely cover it.

 Place the baking sheet into the oven and turn off the heat.
 Allow the chestnuts to dry in the oven for 45 minutes to 1 hour until they have firmed up and the surfaces of the nuts are dry.